p55t/aws-intro-immersion/lab2-rds.md

 10. Review your cofiguration and choices, and then click **Launch**.

-11. Select the key pair that you created in the beginning of this lab from the drop-down and check the \"I acknowledge\" checkbox.
+11. Select the key pair that you created from the drop-down (or create a new one) and check the \"I acknowledge\" checkbox.
 Then click the **Launch Instances** button.

 12. Click the **View Instances** button in the lower righthand portion